TraderCobb Speaks to Adam About Our ‘Exchange with a Difference’

 What About DGTX Volatility?

 However, he concedes that “price volatility is the main problem that the model does introduce.
-Price fluctuation is an issue and something that traders will have to accept, but they will be able to peg the value against DGTX.”
+Price fluctuation is an issue and something that Betfair Traders will have to accept, but they will be able to peg the value against DGTX.”

-TraderCobb agrees that some kinds of pegging mechanism will be very useful for traders to allow them to hedge against DGTX and effectively have a stablecoin.
-“We’ve figured out the mechanics of the liquidity system,” Adam says, “but it needs a lot of traders to make it work.”
+TraderCobb agrees that some kinds of pegging mechanism will be very useful for Betfair Traders to allow them to hedge against DGTX and effectively have a stablecoin.
+“We’ve figured out the mechanics of the liquidity system,” Adam says, “but it needs a lot of Betfair Traders to make it work.”
 Liquidity, he goes on to say, is such a big thing that’s why our marketing is so massive.
 “We’ve knocked the marketing out of the park, with a waitlist of 1.5 million people.”

-Moreover, there will be a lot of liquidity coming in from high-frequency algo traders that can trade for free.
+Moreover, there will be a lot of liquidity coming in from high-frequency algo Betfair Traders that can trade for free.
 Adam says:

 “I believe the liquidity will come and liquidity begets liquidity.
 The pool of money isn’t constantly diminishing because we’re not constantly siphoning money out of the pool like commission charging exchanges.”